Greenfish Marketing (trading as Greenfish Marketing) ABN/Company No: 12 622 134 025

 c) inbox placement or deliverability to particular providers or segments.

-12.3 Any performance forecasts, benchmarks or projections provided are indicative only and not a promise of results.
+13.3 Any performance forecasts, benchmarks or projections provided are indicative only and not a promise of results.

-Each party retains ownership of any intellectual property it owned or created before the commencement of the contract, or which it develops independently of the Services.
+14.1 Pre-existing IP: Each party retains ownership of any intellectual property it owned or created before the commencement of the contract, or which it develops independently of the Services.

-We retain all rights in our methodologies, frameworks, templates, tools, documentation, code snippets and know-how used or developed while providing the Services, whether or not they are incorporated into Deliverables.
+14.2 Agency Materials: We retain all rights in our methodologies, frameworks, templates, tools, documentation, code snippets and know-how used or developed while providing the Services, whether or not they are incorporated into Deliverables.

 a) is or becomes public other than through a breach of this agreement;

-b) was already known to the receiving party on a non-confidential basis;
+b) was already known to the receiving party on a non confidential basis;

 c) is independently developed without reference to the disclosing party’s information; or